 - It sounds interesting enough to make someone click on it

-Let’s look at the title of this article for example, “Write SEO Friendly Content in 5 Easy Ways”.
+Let’s look at the title of this article for example, “Write SEO Friendly Content in 5 Easy Steps”.

-My target keyword was “Write SEO Friendly Content”.
-I added the “in 5 Easy Way”, to make it clear to both search engines and users of what to expect in the content.
+Our target keyword is “Write SEO Friendly Content”.
+We added the “in 5 Easy Steps”, to make it clear to both search engines and users about what to expect in the content.